 What does it mean to study the Humanities at Goucher College?

-To study the humanities is to study the human condition across time and space; it is to grasp both the diversity - and the unity - of human cultures.
-The advancement of technology and global communication at different moments in our history have revolutionized the humanistic endeavor, and yet our need to understand, relate to, and explain our role as individuals in relationship with the natural world and the cosmos remains the same.
+The humanities consider the human condition across time and space, examining both the diversity - and the unity - of human cultures.
+The advancement of technology and global communication at different moments in our history have revolutionized humanistic endeavor, and yet our need to understand, relate to, and explain our role as individuals in relationship with the natural world and the cosmos remains.
 Students of the humanities explore multiple perspectives and interpretations of the human experience and the human spirit over time.
 They learn to identify, discuss, and evaluate different ways of explaining our place in the universe, as expressed through ideas, visual culture, and historical and literary narratives.